lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 Flash scrambling is built using the [XEX tweakable block cipher](https://en.wikipedia.org/wiki/Disk_encryption_theory#Xor%E2%80%93encrypt%E2%80%93xor_(XEX)).

 When a read transaction is sent to flash, the following steps are taken:
-*  The tweak is calculated using the transaction address and a secret address key through a galois multiplier.
+*  The tweak is calculated using the transaction address and a secret address key through a Galois multiplier.
 *  The data content is read out of flash.
 *  If the data content is scrambled, the tweak is XOR'd with the scrambled text and then decrypted through the PRINCE block cipher using a secret data key.
 *  The output of the PRINCE cipher is XOR'd again with the tweak and the final results are presented.